Chase Freedom Categories: 5% Cash Back Calendar for 2026

 Credit cards with rotating categories offer the opportunity to turbocharge your rewards earning on everyday spending.
-The Chase Freedom calendar lists the quarterly 5% cash-back bonus categories that are exclusively for Chase Freedom Flex® and Chase Freedom® (no longer accepting new applicants) users.
+The Chase Freedom calendar lists the quarterly 5% cash-back bonus categories available exclusively to Chase Freedom Flex® and Chase Freedom® (no longer accepting new applicants) users.

 As a cardholder, as long as you activate each quarter, you’ll be eligible to earn 5% back on up to $1,500 in combined purchases (then 1%) within that quarter’s categories.
 These rewards are in addition to the standard cash back you can earn throughout the year on other spending.
-For the third quarter of 2025 (Jully to September), the Chase Freedom 5% cash-back categories are gas stations, EV charging, select live entertainment and Instacart.
+For the first quarter of 2026 (January to March), the Chase Freedom 5% cash-back categories are dining, Norwegian Cruise Line and the American Heart Association.

 Let’s take a closer look at how the Chase 5% calendar works and how to maximize these categories to earn the most cash back.